Skip to main content Skip to navigation

 Venue: MS.02, Zeeman Building (Ground Floor), University of Warwick - Plan your journey to the University of Warwick

-Registration form: Please register here.
+Registration form and abstract submission: Please register and submit your abstract here.
 There is no charge to register, but registration is required for attendance.
+Deadline for registration and abstract submission is Friday 10th July.

 We are unfortunately unable to pay for accommodation for attendees.
 If you would however like to book on-campus accommodation, you can do so via Warwick Conferences.
 Please click here to view on-campus accommodation options.